 The Fashion Class offers fabulous fashion design and sewing classes, camps and birthday parties for children & teens ages 6 – 17.
 Students learn to sew, design clothing & accessories and even create their own fashion brand.
 Our courses run throughout the year after school and on weekends.
 Classes end with a free fashion show…

 Our fashion design and sewing classes are located in NYC.
 We teach students (as young as six years old) how to make clothing using real sewing machines that they can actually wear!
 We’re located in Midtown at 21 West 39th Street 4th Floor and on the Upper East Side at Kids at Art (1412 2nd…

 Our Brooklyn classes are located at the Brooklyn General Store in the Carroll Gardens/Red Hook neighborhoods.
 The Brooklyn General Store is located at 128 Union Street between Hicks Street & Columbia Street.
 Our Sunday sewing classes for children (ages 6-12) run throughout the school year for 8-12 weeks in the Fall, Winter & Spring.
 Students in the…

 Create with Sewing and Fashion Design Camp!
 We offer summer fashion design camps, winter break camps, one day school break camps, holiday camp and spring break camp in Manhattan New York and Merrick Long Island.
 Our camps are full days (in Manhattan 9-5 and in Merrick 10-3) with early drop off and late pick-up available.
 Our…

-Join us for fun and fabulous workshops offered seasonally at The Fashion Class!
-A great way to see if your child would like to take a longer course, our workshops offer creative sewing projects in a kid friendly environment.
-We offer Halloween costume making in October, American Girl doll dress making twice per year, and…
+Join us for fun and fabulous sewing and fashion workshops offered seasonally at The Fashion Class!
+Perfect for trying out sewing for the first time to see if your child would like to take a longer course or for seasoned sewers who want to make a specific project!
+We offer Halloween costume making in October, American…

 Private Sewing Lessons